v1.2.0 · Rust web framework

 Dev experience

-resuma dev with HMR WebSocket, resuma new templates (basic, todo, flow).
+resuma dev with HMR WebSocket, resuma new templates (basic, todo, flow, production).

 🔗